SURF-ML/ProteinFolding-Design/README.md

 # Introduction
-This document outlines computational pipelines for protein design and protein prediction, focussed on using apptainers on Snellius.
+This document outlines computational pipelines for protein design and protein prediction, focussed on using Apptainers on Snellius.

 ## Table of contents